phbradley/conga/README.md

 refer to our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2020.06.04.134536v1).
 Here we focus on images, but the results of the different analysis modes are also saved in a variety of tab-separated-values (`*.tsv`) files.
+You can download a [zip file](https://www.dropbox.com/s/r7rpsftbtxl89y5/conga_example_datasets_v1.zip?dl=0) containing all three datasets.
+Or access them individually from the 10x website at the locations given below.

 ## Human PBMC dataset